Arunteja27/Nerd-Express/README.md

 # Nerd Express
-A ride hailing program which tries to simulate the backend logic of popular ride-hailing apps, written in C++.
+A taxi game that simulates the backend logic of popular ride-hailing apps, written in C++.

 ## List of source files: